UDOOboard/X86-Docs/docs/04_Software_&_OS_Distro/03_Android.md

 This is a really useful Open-Source Android ROM for x86 based on the AOSP.

+> Bliss x86 - For PC's and Laptops
+This is a newer spin on Bliss for your x86 PC's, Laptops, Tablets and x86 maker boards.
+Devices: Compatible with the growing number of Intel x86 CPU's This includes some AMD and Nvidia CPU's (MBR and UEFI Compatible)

 Bliss-x86 is for PC project, will have a few PC centric extras added in to help with application compatibility, mouse integration, keyboard shortcuts, tc.
 And the creators have added a few little Linux throwbacks like bash and busybox commands, integrated Terminal and much more.
 You can also find some additional features pre-installed like Root permission (SuperSu), Houdini application compatibility (to run ARM application), TaskBar launcher for a Desktop experience, in addition to the Pico version of [OpenGapps](https://github.com/opengapps/).